Tony Tan

-Tony Tan Keng Yam (陈庆炎 (Chén Qìngyán); born 7 February 1940) is a Singaporean banker and politician who served as the seventh president of Singapore between 2011 and 2017 after winning the 2011 presidential election.
+Tony Tan Keng Yam (born 7 February 1940) is a Singaporean banker and politician who served as the seventh president of Singapore between 2011 and 2017 after winning the 2011 presidential election.

 Prior to entering politics, Tan was a general manager at OCBC Bank.
 He made his political debut in the 1979 by-elections as a People's Action Party (PAP) candidate contesting in Sembawang Group Representation Constituency and won.
 He later served as Deputy Prime Minister of Singapore from 1995 to 2005.
 After resigning from the cabinet in 2005, Tan was appointed deputy chairman and executive director of GIC, chairman of the National Research Foundation, and chairman of Singapore Press Holdings (SPH).
 He stepped down from all his positions in 2010 before contesting the 2011 presidential election as an independent candidate.

 Tan won the 2011 presidential election in a four-way fight and served as the president of Singapore until 2017.
 He did not seek re-election in the 2017 presidential election, which was reserved for Malay candidates following a constitutional amendment.
 He officially retired on 1 September 2017 at the end of his presidential term.
 He was succeeded by Halimah Yacob on 14 September 2017.

 Early life and education

 Tan was born on 7 February 1940 in Singapore, to Tan Seng Hwee and Jessie Lim Neo Swee.
 He received his early education at St Patrick's School from 1947 to 1956 and continued at St Joseph's Institution (SJI) from 1957 to 1958.
 In 1962, he graduated with a Bachelor of Science with first class honours in physics from the University of Singapore, now known as the National University of Singapore (NUS), under a scholarship awarded by the Singapore government.
 He later completed a Master of Science in operations research at the Massachusetts Institute of Technology (MIT), supported by the Asia Foundation Scholarship.
 Tan returned to Singapore for a year to teach in the physics department at NUS before pursuing a Doctor of Philosophy in applied mathematics at the University of Adelaide, supported by a research scholarship.
-He completed his doctoral degree in 1967 with the dissertation title, 'Mathematical Modelling for Commuter Traffic in Cities.'
+He completed his doctoral degree in 1967 with the dissertation title, 'Mathematical Modelling for Commuter Traffic in Cities'.